Spark Data Platform

 Then we could see some insight by generating some visualizations.
 Detailed view in the notebook.

-4. Modelling the search engine
+### 4. Modelling the search engine

 Here's the notebook version.

-across all workers, ensuring uniformity of data among them.
+Initially, we loaded the dataframe `df` from the Spark `\tmp\folder` across all workers, ensuring uniformity of data among them.
 In the event that any worker did not possess the identical data, it would result in an error.

-Then we only extract title
+Then we only extract `title` and `overview` for our `TF-IDF` model.

 Before tokenization process, we eliminate entirely NaN data, representing values that are either empty or null, as obtained during the crawling process.